 The best solution for communication

-After many trials and errors, I have found that the most time-efficient way to give support and help clients is to make short video guides.
+After many trials and errors, I have found that the most time-efficient way to give support and help clients is to make short video guides by capturing my screen.
 The response has been positive.
 My clients love it.

 I use ScreenPal to create all of my videos and there are numerous reasons why it works.